What Is the National Clean Air Programme (NCAP)? (Quick Answer)

 The National Clean Air Programme (NCAP) is a national framework introduced by the Government of India to address persistent urban air pollution through coordinated planning rather than isolated measures.
 Announced in 2019, the programme focuses on improving ambient air quality by strengthening monitoring systems, setting medium-term reduction targets, and aligning efforts across multiple levels of government.
 It is structured as a planning and coordination mechanism, not a regulatory law with penalties.

 NCAP operates alongside existing environmental regulations, providing a common reference point for cities to assess pollution sources and track trends over time.
-Its emphasis is on data-led assessment, institutional coordination, and incremental improvement rather than immediate compliance enforcement.
+It focuses on using data to assess pollution trends and coordinate actions across different levels of government.

 Why Air Quality Became a National Policy Priority